This article is based on a presentation given by Crystal at our Customer Marketing Summit in Las Vegas, in May 2023.

-Have you ever rushed to pull together a customer event, only to have it flop?
+Have you ever rushed to pull together a customer advisory board event, only to have it flop?
 Been there, done that!
+No customer marketer wants that.
+Instead, we should be providing customer experiences that give them something to talk about!

-Through both major successes and a few missteps along the way, I've been able to learn quite a bit about how to create memorable, impactful CAB experiences that customers couldn't stop raving about.
+I've not got to where I am today without a few missteps along the way.
+That's life!
+But what I have learned is how to create memorable, impactful CAB experiences that my customers simply couldn't stop raving about.

-So today, I want to share some of my top tips for planning, executing, and following up on CABs.
-Giving you my best advice on everything from securing buy-in and choosing locations, to crafting agendas and follow ups that drive major outcomes.
+In this article, I want to share some of my bets practices for planning, executing, and following up on customer advisory boards.
+Giving you my best advice on everything from securing buy-in and choosing locations to crafting agendas and follow-ups that drive major outcomes.

 Are you ready to become a CAB pro?
 Great, then let's dive in! 👇

-I won't pretend that planning CABs are easy.
+I won't pretend that planning CAB events is easy.
 It takes many months of preparation, late nights and weekends, and a heck of a lot of coffee!

 But the effort pays off in terms of deeper customer connections and insights that directly inform our strategy.
 Here are a few of the key benefits we see: